 Emmerton’s legacy can be traced all across the city of Salem.
 Her grave is in Harmony Grove Cemetery.
 Her birth house still stands on Summer Street and her home as an adult can still be seen today on Essex Street.
 The mark of her generous spirit can be found at the Women’s Friend Society on Hawthorne Boulevard and at the Plummer Home for Boys on Winter Island.

-The House of the Seven Gables Settlement remains one of about 50 settlement houses which still operate in the United States.
-Her organization has survived over 100 years now and will continue to help generations of children.
+The House of the Seven Gables Settlement Association remains one of about 50 settlement houses which still operate in the United States.
+Her organization has survived for over a century and will continue to help generations of children.